dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 The Northern software house
 ========================================================
-This page (Shortcut url [git.io/manc](http://git.io/manc) part of [git.io/mycv](http://git.io/mycv)) lists organisations in (and around) Manchester that have employed Computer Science students, either before or after graduation.
+This page (Shortcut url [git.io/manc]) lists organisations in (and around) Manchester that have employed Computer Science students, either before or after graduation.
+This data is in the process of being migrated to the *Moving your Future* chapter of *Coding your Future* at [cdyf.me/moving.html](https://www.cdyf.me/moving.html)

 ## Employers in Manchester that recruit Computer Scientists
 This is a partial list of employers in Manchester ([Manc-hattan?](https://www.bbc.co.uk/programmes/m000182g)) and the [Northern Powerhouse](https://northernpowerhouse.gov.uk/) that recruit Computer Science students.
 This is by no means a comprehensive list, but will give you a quick flavour of employers in Manchester, Leeds, Liverpool, Sheffield and [Northern England](https://en.wikipedia.org/wiki/Northern_England).